thenew/views/posts/cinema-88-part-4.md

 Surprisingly very good and aged well.
 We are far way from the road trip of *Easy Rider* (1969) and more in the hoods of Los Angeles, but the violence of the US society is still the main topic.
 Made me think a lot of *The Wire* (2002), especially the character played by Don Cheadle: he has a small role but looks a lot like Omar.
-Who can’t say no to a buddy movie when the two actors are lovable: Robert Duval is always great and Sean Penn is playing well the young obnixious hot shot.
+Who can’t say no to a buddy movie when the two actors are lovable: Robert Duval is always great and Sean Penn is playing well the young, obnoxious hot shot.

-That's a film that stays in your mind days after watching it.
+That’s a film that stays in your mind days after watching it.

+<h2 class="with-credits" data-content='Buster'>Buster</h2>
+<div class="credits">directed by David Green</div>

+Advertised as a comedy on *Arte*, I was expected more humour than this light, but dramatic, story based on a true event.
+Besides the surprising main actor, Phil Collins, the depiction of the Great Train Robbery, happening in a 1963 England, is forgettable.
+Like for [*Cocktail*](/posts/cinema-88-disney-plus-edition) and its song *Kokomo*, I will remember the (even more cheesy) song written by Phil Collins for the film: *Loco in Acapulco* by the Four Tops.

+Fun fact, the film is scored by Anne Dudley, who is a huge name in the music industry.
+I didn’t know she wrote so many soundtracks: *The Full Monty*, *American History X*, *Les Misérables* and all the late Paul Verhoeven’s films.

 Fin <span class="end"></span>